StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 * Fixed not instantiated variable.
 * Fixed SCSS deprecation messages.
 * Fixed wrong tax calculation in REST API when creating a PO and price includes taxes.
+* Apply the time zone to the current timestamp when crating an ATUM Order.
+* Fixed worst sellers filter in Stock Central.

 ---